victorjordan95/quero-entrar/README.md

 ### Agradecimentos

-Agreço a Quero Educação pela oportunidade de poder desenvolver.
+Agreço a Quero Educação pela oportunidade de poder desenvolver o teste! :D

 _So Long, and Thanks for All the Fish_